 Look at the picture.
 Look down the street and up to the hill.
 The small thing 2/3 up is the main gate with walls on each side.

 In Roman times Ston was called Stagnum and had an important strategic position.
 Veliko Kastio (Great Castle), which is a rectangular fortification, is one of the most impressive.
 It's recommended to start out early before it gets too hot.
 If you do this you can make it to Mali Ston in time for lunch by the seaside.
-There are a number of restaurants at the marina serving excellent seafood.
+There is a number of restaurants at the marina serving excellent seafood.

 On the hill top in Ston is the Church of St. Michael, which together with the Church of Our Lady, Rector's Palace and the Franciscan monastery is the most valuable cultural monuments.

 Ston has a very nice atmosphere and much the same qualities as Dubrovnik - it is just much smaller.

 Stock up on refreshments at one of the